rootstrap/react-native-use-styles/README.md

 }
 ```

 Note that we are classy now, and nobody would deny it.
-Next we'll define our `.global` and `.namespaced` style to use them in our components as we are doing in this example.
+Next we'll define our `.global` and `.namespaced` styles to use them in our components as we are doing in this example.

 ### Global styles